BigRedDoge/GoPro-Pi-Timelapser/README.md

 * [PyDrive2](https://github.com/iterative/PyDrive2)

+Update settings.yaml in the config folder with your Google Drive Credentials

+## Installation

+> pip install -r requirements.txt

-Design Plan
+## Design Plan

-1. Specify valid arguments for timelapse parameters (name of time lapse, length to record), and Google Drive config json
+1. [x] Specify valid arguments for timelapse parameters (name of time lapse, length of frame interval), and Google Drive settings yaml

-2. Create new folder in Google Drive to save new timelapse footage
+2. [ ] Create new folder in Google Drive to save new timelapse footage

-3. Start timelapse and save images according to timer
+3. [x] Start timelapse and save images to timelapse directory according to timer

-4. On each save, upload to Google Drive on a new thread
+4. [ ] On each save, upload to Google Drive on a new thread